 New York City Ballet’s Justin Peck choreographed, paying tribute to Jerome Robbins but not solely relying on the original material.
 And several ensemble members in the film say the most inspiring person to them on set was Spielberg.
 “There was a lot of love he spilled all over the dancers,” Burns said of Spielberg in 2020.
 “Dancers often get the short stick of everything and work the hardest.
 They are the stars really of this movie, and to see them beloved and cherished so much by Steven Spielberg was beautiful.”

-West Side Story premieres in theaters December 10.
+West Side Story premieres in theatres December 10.

-Lin-Manuel Miranda started his directorial debut with a bang: tick, tick…BOOM! stars Andrew Garfield in his first singing role.
+Lin-Manuel Miranda starts his directorial debut with a bang: tick, tick…BOOM! stars Andrew Garfield in his first singing role.
+Garfield revealed on The Late Show With Stephen Colbert that Miranda learned he could sing through their mutual massage therapist.

 The show originally premiered Off-Broadway in 2001.
-It tells the autobiographical story of Rent composer Jonathan Larson as he questions his creative aspirations while living in New York City during the early 1990s.
+It tells the autobiographical story of late Rent composer Jonathan Larson as he questions his creative aspirations while living in New York City during the early 1990s.
 Joshua Henry (The Wrong Man), Judith Light (Transparent), and Bradley Whitford (The West Wing) join Vanessa Hudgens (High School Musical) and Alexandra Shipp (Shaft) in the cast.
 Jordan Fisher (Rent: Live), Lauren Marcus (Be More Chill), and Beth Malone (Fun Home) also appear in the film.
-Christopher Jackson revealed to Den of Geek that he has a cameo in the film.
+Christopher Jackson revealed to Den of Geek that he has a cameo.

 De Jesús (The Boys in the Band), who plays Michael, Jon’s best friend, revealed last year what it was like to join back up with Miranda.
-“It’s a bit of a reunion, with many of us from In the Heights, and there’s new people too.
+“It’s a bit of a reunion, with many of us from In the Heights, and there are new people too.
 They’re connected from other worlds too.
 So it does feel like a family function in that sense.
-To watch Lin, who’s always like a little kid, just be amazed by everyone – it’s so infectious.
-It’s so joyous,” de Jesús said.
+To watch Lin, who’s always like a little kid, just be amazed by everyone — it’s so infectious.
+It’s so joyous.”

 Dear Evan Hansen’s book writer, Steven Levenson, penned the screenplay, with music and lyrics by Larson.
-Filming had just started when the pandemic hit, so the cast and crew went back into production over the summer and wrapped in late 2020.
+Filming had just started when the pandemic hit, so the cast and crew went back into production last summer and wrapped in late 2020.